jomjol/AI-on-the-edge-device-docs/docs/initial-setup.md

 | --------------------------- | ------------------------------- |
 | ![](img/alignment_okay.jpg) | ![](img/alignment_not_okay.jpg) |

-**:bangbang: Attention:** Updating the reference image, also means, that all alignment images and ROIs needs to be teached again.
+**:bangbang: Attention:** Updating the reference image, also means, that all alignment images and ROIs needs to be taught again.
 Therefore do this step later only with caution.

 If everything is done, you can save the result with "Update Reference Image" (4).
 Please do not reboot at this stage, but go to the next section.